Chutian-Wang/scrypt/README.md

   }

-Please implement any future error classes under the right parent, e.g. any runtime error should be children of ScrtptRuntimeError.
+Please implement any future error classes under the right parent, e.g. any runtime error should be children of ScriptRuntimeError.
 ```

 ## General Workflow